 In addition to one-to-one support from mentors, selected mentees will benefit from:

-The programme is open to Central Asian women with 2–8 years of experience in the energy sector, who are keen to contributing to the energy transition in their country and across the region.
-Women living and/or working in rural and remote areas are particularly encouraged to apply.
+The mentees in this programme are Central Asian women with 2–8 years of experience in the energy sector, who are keen to contributing to the energy transition in their country and across the region.
+Women living and/or working in rural and remote areas were particularly encouraged to apply.

 This activity is implemented within the framework of the OSCE project on Promoting Women’s Economic Empowerment in the Energy Sector in Central Asia and follows two successful editions of the mentoring programme.
 Find out more here.